 I won’t share any ideas that you haven’t heard of before, but I will remind you of what three things are best done in the summer days.

 - What’s better than late July evenings?
 Going for a walk with a dog of course!
 But not with just any dog – with a dog from a shelter.
-Google where is the nearest animal shelter and drive there once a week to volunteer and walk the dogs who have no parents.
+Google where the nearest animal shelter is and drive there once a week to volunteer and walk the dogs who have no parents.
 I can guarantee you that the experience will mark your summer as your best summer yet.
-Talking about dogs, follow me on Instagram to see more of my gorgeous dog Chuck.
+And since we are talking about dogs, follow me on Instagram to see more of my gorgeous dog Chuck.

 - Living on the countryside?
-I bet that dogs usually just walk around with no leash, collar or the owner (gosh how I hate this word).
-Be a good human and put out a bowl with water and some food for dogs that might wander around.
+I bet that dogs usually just walk around with no leash, collar, or the owner (gosh how I hate this word).
+Be a good human and put a bowl of water and some food outside for dogs who might be wandering around.
 If necessary, call a shelter to pick him up and get him back to his (or hers) parents.
 I have done this once and the dog came back after a week.
 Irresponsible parenting but what can you do?

 I went vegan in March 2015 and a few short months later my dad followed me on my vegan journey.
-Now my youngest sister says that she often eats a vegetarian menu at school and she loves plant based milks.
+Now my youngest sister says that she often eats a vegetarian menu at school and she loves plant-based kinds of milk.
 She is not vegan as you can see, but seeing how I and our dad are choosing to live a kind life, she too is learning about it and I have faith that she will go vegan soon.
-If you are interested in knowing how YOU can get someone to go vegan – you might want to read my post about How to turn people vegan.

 What would you add to the post?
 What ideas can YOU share with us?
 Leave a comment and let’s discuss.

 p.s. – If you want to keep up with my latest posts and get all the yummy vegan recipes in one place, follow me on Pinterest.